 A Mutual Aid Agreement specifies how agencies or jurisdictions will assist one another on request.
 It includes a liability and financial clause.
-It also describes the circumstances, associated costs, and conditions that apply to resources that are being offered or requested during an emergency (see Appendix D. Mutual Aid Agreement Form).
+It also describes the circumstances, associated costs, and conditions that apply to resources that are being offered or requested during an emergency (see Appendix D. Example Mutual Aid Agreement Form).

+Within the QUADCO region, there is one formal agreement with transportation providers.
 Grant Transit Authority has an Interlocal Agreement with Grant County's Department of Emergency Management for the purpose of coordinating emergency services and planning.
-This Agreement was adopted on January 5, 2015.
-It specifies that GTA will make available their operators and their vehicles (those that are operational but not being used by GTA) to the Department of Emergency Management during an emergency or disaster.
-Also, the Department of Emergency Management will provide emergency planning and training assistance to GTA.
+The current Agreement was entered into on June 1, 2019 and renews annually until either party provides notice of termination or a subsequent agreement is entered into.
+It specifies that GTA will make available their operators and their vehicles (those that are operational but not being used by GTA) to the Grant County Sheriff's Office of the Emergency Management QUADCO 2022 Coordinated Public Transit - Human Services Transportation Plan

+Division (EMD) during an emergency or disaster.
+EMD will provide emergency planning and training assistance to GTA.
 The County will reimburse GTA for all fuel costs and personnel costs associated with emergency transportation services.